HimanshuDotcom/Django-practice/README.md

 # Django-practice

-This repository contains all django apps of CS50 Djano course.
+This repository contains all django apps of CS50 Django course.
 It has three apps:

 1. A simple hello app. (from which i learn about urls, views, templates, variables )